 Where are the men that can see that something is monstrously wrong with

-current belief, that can also never be unmindful of the deplorable human condition,
+current belief, that can also never be unmindful of the deplorable human condition?

-and therefore ardently desire to come to better
+Where are those that ardently desire to come to better

 conclusions and the best beliefs, rather than just protect and defend a false